Fall Perspectives on Teaching Conference

 1. Login to Western Connect using your Western username and password.

-4. Select the Register for this Event button and follow instructions to select your sessions of interest.
+4. Select the Register for this Event button.

 5. You will receive an automated confirmation email to your Western email account.